QueraTeam/django-nextjs/README.md

 - Install development dependencies in your virtualenv with `pip install -e '.[dev]'`
 - Install pre-commit hooks using `pre-commit install`.

-Love django-next.js? 🌟 Star us on GitHub to help the project grow!
+Love django-nextjs? 🌟 Star us on GitHub to help the project grow!

 ## License